data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 | ...  | ...			   |

 The radius of 2 miles has the largest absolute difference and therefor is the optimized value for our analysis.
+The computations for this portion were the heaviest in our project.
+For every single crime, we summed up the number of child establishments within each incremented radius.
+The average computation time for each mile was about two and half hours.

 Data from radius > 5 trended towards constant values as distance approcahes Boston boundaries.